Thomas Monck Mason

 Thomas Monck Mason (1803–1889) was a flute player, writer, and balloonist.
-He wrote concerning his famous fabricated global balloon trip and on theology.
+He wrote concerning a balloon trip he took from England to Germany and on theology.
+His account of the balloon trip inspired Edgar Allan Poe's fictional The Balloon-Hoax.

 Biography

 Monck Mason was born in 1803.
 He spent some years studying the flute abroad after he completed his formal education at Trinity College in Dublin.
 He composed a number of operatic works as well as being a professional flautist.

 Monck Mason is shown in a painting preparing for a journey in a balloon with Charles Green and Robert Hollond.
 They travelled a record distance of 500 miles in 18 hours.

 In 1836, Thomas Monck Mason wrote an Account of the Late æronautical Expedition from London to Weilburg which detailed the journey.
 This book was dedicated to Hollond.

 Mason republished the book in an extended form in 1838 when it was titles, Aeronautica; Or, Sketches Illustrative of the Theory and Practice of Aerostation: Comprising an Enlarged Account of the Late Aerial Expedition to Germany.
 The book contained illustrations of the balloon and its journey.
 The engravings were said to be based on sketches made by Mason.

 Mason describes the journey which took only eighteen hours and how after landing they started to return to England.
 He notes that it took several hours to procure fourteen helpers and a horse and cart.
 These were required to get the balloon to the nearest town of Weilburg.
 Mason notes that the precise location where they landed was by a mil called Dillhausen in the valley of Elbern, two leagues from Weilburg.
 This is interesting as he says this is also the place where Jean-Pierre Blanchard landed in an earlier balloon trip when he set out from Frankfurt in 1785.